DataDog/documentation/content/en/real_user_monitoring/heatmaps/_index.md

 - You need to be on the latest version of the SDK (v4.20.0)
 - Enable [Session Replay](/real_user_monitoring/session_replay/).
-- While Heatmap are in beta, enable the following feature flag:
+- While Heatmaps are in beta, enable the following feature flag:

 datadogRum.init({
     ...